rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 Note that some tests require a Python-enabled gdb.
-You can test if your gdb install supports Python by using the `python` command from within gdb (type some Python code followed by `CTRL+D` to execute it).
+You can test if your gdb install supports Python by using the `python` command from within gdb.
+Once invoked you can type some Python code (e.g.
+`print("hi")`) followed by return and then `CTRL+D` to execute it.
-If you are building gdb from source, you need to configure with `--with-python=<path-to-python-binary>`.
+If you are building gdb from source, you will need to configure with `--with-python=<path-to-python-binary>`.

 ## Running a subset of the test suites